-Have you ever clicked away from a website because it took too long to load?
+Have you ever left a website because it took too long to load?
+Most users do, and search engines notice.

 Website speed impacts how people behave and buy on your site.
 Studies show that even a 100-millisecond delay in load time can cause a 1% drop in revenue.
 For big eCommerce sites like Amazon, that’s millions lost.
 But even smaller businesses see better conversion rates and more leads when their sites load faster.